 - Convening annual reviews and reporting to referrers on completion of these

 - Producing education health and care plan summaries for all children

 You can also talk to your child’s class teacher and case co-ordinator about your child’s needs or any concerns.

-How do you make sure the school staff have the necessary skills, knowledge and expertise?
+How do you ensure Gloucester House staff have the necessary skills, knowledge and expertise?

 - Have an awareness of the different special educational needs and disabilities of children in Gloucester House